 The possibilities are endless.
-From cardio, to strengthening and toning, to stretching, there’s no exercise you can’t do in your spa.
+From cardio to strengthening and toning, to stretching, there’s no exercise you can’t do in your spa.

 Cardio exercise is one of the best ways to strengthen your heart and lungs.
-When done regularly, it helps reduce your risk of heart problems, high blood pressure, high cholesterol, diabetes and even some forms of cancer.
+When done regularly, it helps reduce your risk of heart problems, high blood pressure, high cholesterol, diabetes, and even some forms of cancer.
 Add that to its ability to help you burn calories and lose weight, it becomes obvious that regular cardio workouts are one of the best things you can do for your health.
-When done under water in a swim spa, cardio becomes even more effective and can lead to a more effective fat burn.
-The cardio options for your swim spa are endless, but some of the most popular include marching, jogging, jumping jacks, kicks and knee raises.
+When done underwater in a swim spa, cardio becomes even more effective and can lead to a more effective fat burn.
+The cardio options for your swim spa are endless, but some of the most popular include marching, jogging, jumping jacks, kicks, and knee raises.

 2. Strength Training

 Strength training, like cardio, offers many health benefits — especially when done in the water.
-Regular toning exercises not only make you stronger, they are good for your bone and muscle health and can decrease your risk of injury.
+Regular toning exercises not only make you stronger, but they are also good for your bone and muscle health and can decrease your risk of injury.
 Also, when your muscles are well conditioned, your metabolism works more effectively, making it a great way to get rid of stubborn body fat.

 Strength training in the water is not as hard as it sounds.
 You don’t even have to have any equipment.
-Squats, lunges, pull ups using the side of the spa and arm circles are just a few great options.
+Squats, lunges, pull-ups using the side of the spa, and arm circles are just a few great options.

 You can bump up the intensity of any aquatic exercise by incorporating varying intervals of intensity.
-HIIT, or high intensity interval training, is a style of exercise in which you alternate between vigorous and moderate sets of movement.
+HIIT, or high-intensity interval training, is a style of exercise in which you alternate between vigorous and moderate sets of movement.
 This can be done with a variety of exercises, from jogging to squats to jumping jacks.